Marketing on Instagram

 Your main timeline should house all your best content.
 This is the first thing a user would see before he/she starts following your brand.
 Think of this as your “professional” face.

-Your Stories content, however, would only be seen by your followers.
-It also has a 24 hours shelf life.
+Your Stories content, however, has a 24 hours shelf life.
 This content, thus, can be way more playful and raw.
 Share casual behind the scenes videos, unedited product shots, and anything else that might resonate with your audience.

 Try to strike a balance between the two.
 You want to have visibility on both the Stories feed and the main timeline.